Complaints

 Building Officials’ Association Act

-Complaints filed under the Building Officials’ Association Act (Act) focus on complaints about the professional conduct or competence of a member or former member.
-The Code of Ethics and Rules of Professional Conduct provide specific guidance around the meaning of ‘professional conduct or competence’ and can be found in the Association bylaws or attached to the Complaint Submission Form.
+Complaints filed under the Building Officials’ Association Act (Act) must relate to the professional conduct or competence of a member or former member.
+The Code of Ethics and Rules of Professional Conduct provide specific guidance around the meaning of professional conduct or competence and can be found in the Association bylaws or attached to the Complaint Submission Form.

 Submitting a Complaint